Roman–Etruscan Wars

-The Roman–Etruscan Wars were a series of wars fought between ancient Rome (in both the regal and the republican periods) and the Etruscans.
+The Roman–Etruscan Wars, also known as the Etruscan Wars or the Etruscan–Roman Wars, were a series of wars fought between ancient Rome (in both the regal and the republican periods) and the Etruscans.
 Information about many of the wars is limited, particularly those in the early parts of Rome's history, and in large part is known from ancient texts alone.
 The conquest of Etruria was completed in 265–264 BC.